Last Updated on October 5, 2020 by Satyendra

 The cyber-security landscape is changing rapidly as increasingly more organizations are adopting Infrastructure as a Service (IaaS) and Platform as a Service (PaaS).
 We’re witnessing an inevitable shift, especially since the recent social distancing rules have resulted in large numbers of employees working from home and other remote locations.

-However, it wasn’t exactly a gradual transition, and many businesses are not prepared for security challenges that switching to cloud services and platforms can bring.
+However, it wasn’t exactly a gradual transition, and many businesses are not prepared for the security challenges that switching to cloud services and platforms can bring.

 According to a recent report by Gartner, there are 5 key areas that organizations need to focus on in order to keep their sensitive data secure when using IaaS and PaaS, which are listed below.